Zylann/solar_system_demo/README.md

 - Simple atmospheres
 - Fully editable terrain using voxels
 - Persistent changes with save files per planet
-- Cave systems
 - Ravines
+- Cave systems deep underground (not easy to reach, most entries are in ravines)
 - Spaceship flight from ground to space
 - Motion trails
+- Sound effects and ambiances
 - Origin shifting allowing the whole system to be around 50Km in size (takes place only once when close enough to a planet)
 - Third-person character
 - Simple environment props such as rocks and grass
-- Basic waypoint system (use the T key)
+- Basic waypoint system to pin locations
 - Lens flares from [SIsilicon](https://github.com/SIsilicon/Godot-Lens-Flare-Plugin)

 Note: